tkamag/blog/_posts/2023-01-24-effective-redshift.md

 ![image](https://user-images.githubusercontent.com/14333637/214536365-9b395b90-adbb-48d6-9a01-d55607bd9bc4.png)

+- `Amazon Redshift` has a **columnar storage** so it's very good when it comes to run analytics you don't have this data written in the form of rows.
+- > **Data from each column is stored together so the data can be accessed faster, without scanning and sorting all other columns**

 First, let's check the definition of scan and query operation in DynamoDB

 - `Scan` operation always scans the **entire table or secondary index**.
 It then filters out values to provide the result you want.